 I remembered this story when I read two disturbing articles in the newspaper.
 One story about a diamond mine in Australia that was nearly exhausted.
 And another one is about de diamond mining company of De Beers in South Africa that controls the gems that come on the market.
 Due to the Covid-19 pandemic, the diamonds were not sold in the same way as before and he stopped the supply.
 To get more money!
 But the result of those two stories is that the market for synthetic diamonds is rising even harder than before.

 The pink diamond mine stops production

-The Argyle mine in Western Australia produced about 90% of all the pink variety in the world.
+The Argyle mine in Western Australia produced about 90% of all the pink varieties in the world.
 The pink diamond is very rare, loved, and extremely expensive.
-Also, the ‘normal’ ones were mined here, but the closure of this mine has not such large effects on the normal gemstones, because there are more mines left, especially in Africa.
+Also, the ‘normal’ ones were mined here, but the closure of this mine has not had such a large effect on the normal gemstones, because there are more mines left, especially in Africa.

 Producing a pink synthetic diamond may become profitable.
 Watch out!